 Damn.
 As embarrassing as all of this was, he still liked her.
-He could see the strong spirit that defined her kind in her dark, defiant stare: even if he’d done exactly what she’d expected him to do, if he’d bitten and bled her, or beaten her up in a fit of rage or even… raped her – he wouldn’t have broken her.
+He could see the indomitable spirit that defines her kind in her dark, defiant stare: even if he’d done exactly what she’d expected him to do, if he’d bitten and bled her, or beaten her up in a fit of rage or even… raped her—he wouldn’t have broken her.
 And for that, he admired her.

 You stupid, stupid xenophobe, he told her in the privacy of his mind.
-This could have been the best fuck of your miserable life.
+This could have been the best fuck of your sad little life.

 “It wasn’t a lie,” she said.
-She was looking at him in the eye, and although the fear was still there, it was mixed with spite.
+She was looking in his eyes, and although the fear was still there, it was mixed with spite.
 “I do like you.
 Or I thought I did.”
 She sniffed.
 “I didn’t know this would happen.
 I’m sorry, alright?
 I really am.
 And I’m grateful that you… that it’s you, and not someone else.”

 Nihlus had to laugh at that.
 “You’re a real piece of work, you know that?
 Haven’t you heard a word of what I’ve been saying?”

 He primed himself for another lecture, but then suddenly wondered.
-If it had been Saren in his shoes – or the lack thereof – what would he have done?
+If it had been Saren in his shoes—or the lack thereof—what would he have done?
 Saren was surely the name of all her fears, but would he really… what?
 Shoot her?
 Beat her up?
 Take her by force?
 Claw her and mark her with his teeth?
 Nihlus dismissed the idea with a snort.
 It was ridiculous.
-Of course, Saren would have never gotten in a situation like this in the first place.
+Obviously, Saren would’ve never gotten in a situation like this in the first place.
 But no. Not even Saren would harm her without reason.
-He’d probably just leave and let her sulk in lonely silence.
+He’d just leave and let her sulk in lonely silence.

-“Shut up and give me another Supernova,” Nihlus said, and began to scan the mass of bodies swaying in time with the overloud music for promising faces.
-Only now he made it a point to skip over humans.
+“Shut up and make me another Supernova,” Nihlus said.
+Once more, he scanned the mass of bodies swaying in time with the overloud music for promising faces.
+Only now, he made it a point to skip over humans.
 But after a while he sighed and turned to stare at his drink instead.
 After disasters like this, there was only one face he really wanted to see.